iheartbenzene/super-garbanzo/README.md

-# A Logistic Regression and Random Forest Classifier Analysis on IBM's Dataset for Employee Attrittion.
+# A Logistic Regression and Random Forest Classifier Analysis of IBM's Dataset for Employee Attrition.

 The dataset provided by IBM has a primary purpose of identifying some of the factors influencing employee attrition.